swiftlang/swift-evolution/proposals/0540-default-target-settings.md

 For compatibility with conditional compilation, empty default settings arrays are accepted and do not have any special meaning.

-This inheritance mechanism matches the existing behaivor of the settings definition APIs.
+This inheritance mechanism matches the existing behavior of the settings definition APIs.
 This means that duplicates and invalid combinations are permitted.
 These situations are handled either by later stages of package validation or by the build tools themselves.
 In many cases, this results in "last entry wins" semantics.